Scientific Name

 How to Grow and Care

 Unlike most succulents, Medusa's Head does not handle long periods of drought well.
-It may need weekly watering during the summer.
+As a result, it may need weekly watering during the summer.
 Water whenever the soil is dry several inches below the surface.
-It warns of a lack of water by gradually curling up its arms toward the center.
+It warns of a lack of water by gradually curling its arms toward the center.
 Water deeply, but don't let them sit in wet soil, which can cause root rot.

 It thrives under direct sun and needs at least 6 hours of direct sun per day for decent health and growth.
-On brighter subjects, Medusa's Head makes an exceptional container plant, and it can also be put into gardens so long as it is protected from freezes.
+On brighter subjects, Medusa's Head makes an exceptional container plant that can also be put into gardens so long as it is protected from freezes.

 Once it reaches a certain size, a mother plant will produce pups on older arms' ends.
-The growth starts as a swelling at the end of an arm and rapidly grows its own caudex and arms.
+The growth starts as a swelling at the end of an arm, and the caudex and arms rapidly grow.
 After a time, if they don't root on their own, the arm shrivels and allows the pup to roll away, where it rapidly grows if given access to soil and water.
 If you're not careful, you can end up with a whole greenhouse full of them.

 Links